 “You can’t argue with your biochemistry.”

-I provide nutrition workshops, mental health nutrition coaching sessions and traditional mental health therapy.
+I provide mental health therapy, nutrition workshops, mental health nutrition coaching sessions.
 I also have advanced training in EMDR and PCIT (Parent Child Interactive Therapy), which are highly effective treatment modalities.

 It will make other forms of therapy more effective